ansonhe97/Grove-Starter-Kit/README.md

 ## Section 1: Output Control

-### 1. Turn on the LED Light
+### 1. LED

-- **Project description:** how to light up the LED module

-We have completed the output "Hello world" program.Now let's learn how to light the LED module.
+We have completed the output "Hello world" program.
+Now let's learn how to light the LED module.
 We know the three basic components of a control system: Input, Control, and Output.
 But lighting up LED uses only the output, not the input.
 Seeeduino is the control unit, LED module is the output unit and the output signal is digital signal.

-- **List of materials:**
+- **Components Required:**
   1. Seeeduino Lotus
   2. Grove LED
   3. Grove Cable(If Broken out)